 MSC operated four ammunition ships in fiscal year 1999, while three more ships continued modification to civil service mariner standards.
 USNS Mount Baker and USNS Kiska completed major modifications during fiscal year 1999 and began duty with the numbered fleets.
 The conversion of Navy Combat Logistics Force ammunition ships to MSC civil service mariner standards continued during 1999.
 The conversion contract for USNS Shasta was awarded to Norfolk Shipbuilding Corporation in Virginia.
 Shasta arrived at the yard in March.
 Modifications were scheduled to be complete in February 2000.
 USNS Butte and USNS Santa Barbara remained in reduced operating status [ROS-90] during fiscal year 1999, both drydocked at Baltimore Marine, Inc.

 The five ships of the improved Kilauea-class were to be slightly larger, with gas-turbine propulsion.

-The new Auxiliary Dry Cargo Carrier ADC(X) will replace aging ammunition ships and dry cargo ships in the Navy's Combat Logistics Force (CLF), including the T-AE 26 Class ships in the 2007 timeframe.
-The Military Sealift Command is acquiring a new class of combat logistics ships, hull designator T-AKE, named the Lewis and Clark class.
-The T-AKE auxiliary dry cargo carrier acquisition program will consist of 12 ships with a budget of approximately $4 billion.
-The T-AKE will replace the existing T-AE 26-class of ammunition ships and the T-AFS 1 and 8-classes of combat stores ships.
-Also, when a T-AKE operates with a T-AO 187-class oiler, it can also replace the AOE 1-class fast combat stores ship.
+The new Auxiliary Dry Cargo Carrier ADC(X) was planned to replace aging ammunition ships and dry cargo ships in the Navy's Combat Logistics Force (CLF), including the T-AE 26 Class ships in the 2007 timeframe.
+The Military Sealift Command acquired a new class of combat logistics ships, hull designator T-AKE, named the Lewis and Clark class.
+The T-AKE auxiliary dry cargo carrier acquisition program consisted of 14 ships with a budget of approximately $4 billion.
+The T-AKE replaced the T-AE 26-class of ammunition ships and the T-AFS 1 and 8-classes of combat stores ships.
+Also, when a T-AKE operated with a T-AO 187-class oiler, it can also replace the AOE 1-class fast combat stores ship.